cilium/cilium/Documentation/policy/language.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 IPs are obtained via intercepting DNS requests with a proxy or DNS polling, and
 matching names are inserted irrespective of how the data is obtained.
 These IPs
 can be selected with ``toFQDN`` rules.
-DNS responses are cached within cilium
+DNS responses are cached within Cilium
 agent respecting TTL.

 .. _DNS Proxy: